 Instructor: Jamey Pope

-Students complete several basic and advanced joinery samples and other projects prior to building a Sheraton-style desk.
-The construction of the desk covers many techniques that can be used in building a wide range of furniture and provides students with the knowledge and skills to build most tables and case pieces.
-Students are taken to a lumber yard and guided through the process of choosing and purchasing the appropriate stock for the project.
-Students practice three styles of legs including turned and tapered legs and choose the style of leg for their desk.
+Students complete several basic and advanced joinery samples prior to building more complex projects.
+This course provides students with the knowledge and skills to build most tables and case pieces.
+Students also visit a lumber yard and are guided through the process of choosing and purchasing the appropriate stock for the project.

-In addition, we cover: basic drafting, reading and following furniture plans, project organization, developing procedures and stock lists, working safely, efficiently and accurately, spindle and faceplate turning, veneering curved and flat surfaces, case and table construction, and finishing.
-The hand-cut and machine-cut joinery includes: half blind and through dovetails, mortise and tenon, multiple stub tenons, twin tenons, housed tapered dovetails, dovetailed drawer dividers, dovetailed vertical partitions, shaping and cutting molding and curved and flat drawer construction.
+The following are covered in this course: basic drafting, reading and following furniture plans, project organization, developing procedures and stock lists, working safely, efficiently, and accurately, spindle and mallet turning, veneering, case and table construction, and finishing.
+The hand-cut and machine-cut joinery includes: half blind and through dovetails, mortise and tenon, multiple stub tenons, twin tenons, housed tapered dovetails, dovetailed drawer dividers, dovetailed vertical partitions, shaping and cutting molding, and curved and flat drawer construction.